GaryRCondon/ServiceNowAppLocalization/guidebook.md

   ![](./images/SystemDefaultTranslations.png)

 ## Section 2: Export and translate the UI features

+### Section Goal:
+Here we will demonstrate how to locate your app's UI features in the localization tables, export and 'translate' your App's UI features, import and transform the translated fields back into your application, and take another look at your application in another locale.

 1. From the Navigator, type [System Localization] and from the sub-menu, select [Field Labels]
   ![](./images/ExportFieldLabels.png)